Description and review of lunch at Chando’s Cantina, a Mexican restaurant and bar located on 15th Street in Midtown Sacramento.

 A friend and I recently met for lunch at Chando’s Cantina.
 I did not realize it in advance – but it turned out it was “Taco Tuesday”.
 On Tuesday street taco’s at Chando’s Cantina are $1.50 each.

-I had suggested Chando’s Cantina to my friend as I was hoping that my first disappointing dining experience there had been an aberration.
-I had met three friends for Happy Hour, and while we certainly liked the ambiance the food had left a lot to be desired.
+I had suggested Chando’s Cantina as I was hoping that my first disappointing dining experience there had been an aberration.
+Three friends and I had met for Happy Hour, and while we certainly liked the ambiance the food had left a lot to be desired.

-I have had it in the back of my mind ever since blogging about that experience to visit Chando’s Cantina again – a second chance you might say.
+Since blogging about that experience I have had it in the back of my mind to visit Chando’s Cantina again – a second chance you might say.

 See Related Post: Chando’s Cantina – Sacramento Restaurants